 Deepavali (Festival of Lights), Nov.
 1: Dates for Deepavali change depending on the lunar calendar: Celebrated throughout India by Hindus.
 Houses are decorated with colored paper, firecrackers are lit, and sweets are distributed.
 If a family can afford it, they exchange gifts and clothes.

 Duhssera and Ayudha Pooja: usually celebrated in October but dates vary depending on the lunar calendar: A 10-day festival celebrated by Hindus in North India.
 Duhssera celebrates the victory of Rama over Ravana -- a good Hindu king over an evil one as mentioned in the Ramayana -- one of the chief Hindu scriptures.
-Ayudha Pooja celebrates Durga, a chief Hindu female deity who is an aspect of Kali.
+Ayudha Pooja celebrates Durga, a chief Hindu goddess who is an aspect of Kali.

 Bakrid or Id-Ul-Zuha, celebrated on the 10th of Dhul-Hagg, the last month of the lunar year: Muslim festival to commemorate the near-sacrifice of Ishmael by Abraham as commanded by God.